 Cast your mind back to your 10th birthday.
 The excitement and anticipation of it all.
 Do you remember carefully writing out the invitations to your classmates, discussing the theme for your cake and dropping heavy hints about the presents you just couldn’t live without?
 Was your day full of family, friends, food and fun?
 My birthday is just at the start of Spring and I would rush out on the morning to see if the Snowdrops and Crocuses had flowered for my special day!

 Now imagine preparing for your 10th birthday in Syria.
-As we plan to mark the tragic 10th anniversary of the Syria conflict next month, every single day of your 10 years has been one of conflict.
+Every single day of your 10 years has been one of conflict.
 You were three when you learned the sounds of different explosions and weapons and how you needed to react.
 You have had to run away and leave everything behind several times already and last week your tent was flooded in a deluge of heavy rains.
 Your family will do all they can to make this a special day, but a number of the cushions will remain empty, and rations don’t stretch to cake.

 ... rations don't stretch to cake.